What is the Quality Payment Program?

 - Group: A group is a set of clinicians (which could include eligible and non-eligible) who bill Medicare Part B under a single common Taxpayer Identification Number (TIN), no matter the specialty or practice site.
 If MIPS data is reported as group, the payment adjustment is based on the group’s performance (2 years following the Performance Year).

-- Virtual group (new for 2018): A Virtual Group is a combination of two or more Taxpayer Identification Numbers (TINs) made up of solo practitioners and/or groups of 10 or fewer eligible clinicians who come together “virtually” (no matter specialty or location) to participate in MIPS for a performance period of a year.³
+- Virtual group): A Virtual Group is a combination of two or more Taxpayer Identification Numbers (TINs) made up of solo practitioners and/or groups of 10 or fewer eligible clinicians who come together “virtually” (no matter specialty or location) to participate in MIPS for a performance period of a year.³

 The MIPS Composite Score